diegofernandezfontana/shalion/README.md

 To run build: in the ~directory run the following.

 ```
-npm install -g serve (this is the local server)
+npm install -g serve (this is the local server -> -g is option to install globally)
 npm run build
 serve -s build
 ```